About

 Policy and Procedure serve as the foundation for all Multnomah County Sheriff’s Office (MCSO) operations and services.
 Policy provides members with the objectives, limits, and requirements that apply to their work for the public.
 Procedure provides detailed direction governing how a task is to be accomplished.

-MCSO is actively reviewing and updating all agency policy, which is available as a comprehensive reference via the Agency Policy and Procedure Manual
+MCSO is actively reviewing and updating all agency policy, which is available as a comprehensive reference via the Agency Policy Manual.

 Policy in review